GregUtas/robust-services-core/docs/RSC-Trap-Recovery.md

 this strategy works depends on the compiler that was used and the platform for which it targeted the executable.

+There are 28 tests that exercise RSC's Safety Net by telling [`RecoveryThread`](/src/nt/NtIncrement.cpp) to cause traps in various ways.

 ## Current Status

-There are currently 28 tests that exercise RSC's Safety Net by causing traps in various ways.
-RSC is currently built using
+RSC is built using

 - the MSVC compiler, targeted to Windows;
 - the clang compiler, also targeted to Windows; and